MarcCodit/LifevitSPM/README.md

 2- You can call this methods to connect and retrieve data:

 ```
+// Main func to connect and receive data:
 transtekManager.scanConnectAndRetrieveData()

+// More options to connect and receive data
 transtekManager.connectAndRetrieveData(withMacAddress: "B8:B7:7D:0E:63:16") // <- Change this fake mac
 transtekManager.connectAndRetrieveData(for: transtekDevice)
 ```